chinarjoshi/acronym/README.md

 # acronym
-A program that syncs shell usage between development environments through ***aliases***.
+A tool that syncs shell usage between development environments through [***aliases***](https://tldp.org/LDP/abs/html/aliases.html).
 It implements CRUD operations on alias databases at different scopes.

 ## Rational
 Development environments are notoriously hard to keep consistent.
 One component is the difficulty establishing and remembering the commands to make your software, which often have